I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-ixpsdocumentconsumer-getnewemptypart.md

 <p><code>GetNewEmptyPart</code> returns an <b>HRESULT</b>.</p>

 ## -remarks
 <p>A filter can create new XPS parts by using the <code>GetNewEmptyPart</code> method.
 Typically, the filter receives XPS parts from the inter-filter object.</p>

-<p>A filter can create new XPS parts by using the <code>GetNewEmptyPart</code> method.
-Typically, the filter receives XPS parts from the inter-filter object.</p>

 ## -requirements